Contact a lawyer now

 Can I Get Divorce Within 3 Months of Marriage?

 After one year of extended separation, you can apply for divorce.
 However, if any legal grounds for divorce arise, you can apply for civil divorce anytime.
-In that cases, only the legal matter will be judged.
+In those cases, only the legal matter will be judged.
 Getting a divorce within 3 months of marriage in Canada is tough.
 But if you have a lawful reason, you can claim divorce in civil court within 3 months.

 Recent Posts